nguyentrungduc134/Amazon-S3-multipart-API/README.md

 - **Initiate**: You initiate a multipart upload by providing the necessary details such as the bucket name and object key.
 - **Upload Parts**: Upload individual parts of the object, specifying the part number and data for each part.
 Parts must be between 5 MB and 5 GB, except for the last part which can be smaller.
 - **Complete**: After uploading all parts, you complete the multipart upload.
 Amazon S3 concatenates the parts into a single object and makes it available in the bucket.

+Deploy the application
+Prerequisite
+Install and configure AWS CLI
+Install and bootstrap AWS CDK
+Deploy
+Clone this repository to your local computer.
+Ruun "npm install" to install all dependencies.
+Use "npm audit" to check for known vulnerabilites on the dependent packages.
+Use CDK to deploy the backend to AWS.
+cdk deploy --context env="randnumber4"  --context urlExpiry="3600" --context functionTimeout="60"
+An additional context variable called "urlExpiry" can be used to set specific expiration time on the S3 presigned URL.
+The default value is set at 300 seconds (5 min).
+A new S3 bucket with the name "document-upload-bucket-randnumber" is created for storing the uploaded files, and the whitelistip value is used to allow API Gateway access from this IP address only.

+An additional context variable called "functionTimeout" can be used to set specific timeout for the AWS Lambda function responsible for generating presigned URLs.
+With a higher number of parts, timeouts may occur, but it can be extended as needed.

+Make note of the API Gateway endpoint URL.

 ## New Improvements

 1, Enable API logging for API Gateway stage